HikiJun97/fastapi-sqlmodel-example/README.md

 - DATABASE
 - API_KEY

-You can set envs with creating **app/.env** for python-dotenv or in Dockerfile.
 These variables are refered from **Config** class in **app/config.py**.

+You can set envs through creating **.env** in parent directory of **app** for both python-dotenv and docker-compose.
+If you open docker-compose.yml, you can see where the compose file read envs from.

+Or, you can set envs in Dockerfile to configure envs while building docker image.